How to Use Arborvitae in Landscaping: Ideas, Spacing & Top Varieties

 Excellent in containers or small-space gardens where compact form is needed

-Shop this variety* → at Fast Growing Trees
+Shop Fire Chief™ Arborvitae → Fast Growing Trees* | Nature Hills Nursery*

-Anna’s Magic Ball arborvitae glows with bright golden-green foliage and a tidy, year-round globe shape.
+Anna’s Magic Ball® arborvitae glows with bright golden-green foliage and a tidy, year-round globe shape.
 Image courtesy of Proven Winners, provenwinners.com

 This dense, rounded beauty features bright golden-green foliage that literally glows in the garden.
 The easy-to-grow, globe-shaped form brings year-round structure and is perfect for small spaces and tidy borders.
-I love seeing a row of Anna's Magic Ball planted in front of hydrangeas to create an elegant, structured edge.
+I love seeing a row of Anna's Magic Ball planted in front of smooth hydrangeas to create an elegant, structured edge.
 It also pairs beautifully along side Double Play Doozie spirea because the golden-green foliage makes a lovely contrast with the spirea's bright purple-red flowers.

 Landscaping Uses: